FarahElAlem/Flutter-Nutrition-Application/README.md

 # Flutter-Nutrition-Application ( WIP )

 ### ~~Exam Week, Taking a Break....~~
 ### Recently found out about Flutter Create, currently going to take a break from this nutrition app to work on a small app for that competition.
-Maybe I can learn some new things to help simplify this project as well!
+The Git Repo for that project will be made public once the competition ends.

 ## Notable Links:
 - [Flutter Information](https://flutter.io/docs)